aikinogard/aikinogard.github.io/_posts/2015-10-31-new-blog-with-jekyll.md

 It is fun to start a new blog.

 I am new to jekyll.
+This site is first made by default template from Jekyll Bootstrap.

 ###Create a new post